VBayesLab/VBSL-WG/VBSL-WG/README.md

 For Wasserstein Gaussianization:

---patience_max                  Maximal number of iterations after which the model no longer improves --stop                          When to stop training Wasserstein Gaussianization --eps                           Learning rate for Wasserstein Gaussianization training --t_w                           Smoothing window for calculation of Lower Bound
+--num_layers                    Number of layers for the normalizing flow --Patience                      Maximal number of iterations after which the model no longer improves --stop                          When to stop training Wasserstein Gaussianization --eps                           Learning rate for Wasserstein Gaussianization training --t_w                           Smoothing window for calculation of Lower Bound